bsorahan/certbot-kong/README.md

 EMAIL=ben@example.com
 ```

-### 3. Create Github API Proxy
+### 3. Create Service and Route

-Create the Github service and route in Kong.
+Create the service and route in Kong.
 The route is created with only the http protocol.
 Later we will see this converted to https.

+For this example we will proxy the Github API with Kong.

 ```sh
 # create the service